macgyver13/bdk-sp/doc/tabconf7/README.md

 - [`regtest_playbook.sh`](./regtest_playbook.sh)
 - [`non_nix_playbook.sh`](./non_nix_playbook.sh)

+There is also [`auto_playbook.sh`](./auto_playbook.sh), based on [`non_nix_playbook.sh`](./non_nix_playbook.sh), directed for users not familiar with the shell, that also want to participate of the workshop.
+It only requires for you to execute it and press enter as instructed by the script itself.

 `signet_playbook.sh` as well as `regtest_playbook.sh` require you to have `nix` on your PATH.
 The easiest way of installing it on your system is by following:
 [https://determinate.systems/nix-installer/](https://determinate.systems/nix-installer/)

-`non_nix_playbook.sh`, as its name implies, does not use `nix`, so you will need to install the dependencies of the workshop yourself.
-These dependencies are:
+`non_nix_playbook.sh`, as its name implies, does not use `nix`, so you will need to install the dependencies of the workshop yourself. [`auto_playbook.sh`](./auto_playbook.sh) users should also have these dependencies available, which are:
 - [Rust toolchain](https://rustup.rs/)
 - [just](https://just.systems/man/en/packages.html)
 - [podman](https://podman.io/docs/installation)